superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 - Replication and other reliability features
 - An accessible API that allows for efficient vector CRUD operations

-It's for these reasons that well-known open-source projects like [FAISS](https://github.com/facebookresearch/faiss), [SCANN](https://github.com/google-research/google-research/tree/master/scann) and [Hnswlib](https://github.com/nmslib/hnswlib) are considered vector search *libraries*, rather than full-fledged databases.
+It's for these reasons that well-known open-source projects like [FAISS](https://github.com/facebookresearch/faiss), [ScaNN](https://github.com/google-research/google-research/tree/master/scann) and [Hnswlib](https://github.com/nmslib/hnswlib) are **not** categorized as vector DBs -- they are vector search *libraries* that offer only a portion of the capabilities required to build production-grade solutions.

 ## Breakdown of the vector DB landscape